E-MTB Buying Guide

-Don’t forget, you can also use one of our many financing options including Splitit or Cyclescheme to fund your dream electric mountain bike.
+Don’t forget, you can also use one of our many financing options to fund your dream electric mountain bike.

 How much does a good electric mountain bike cost?

-On the subject of bike shopping, you can expect a high quality e-bike with a top-end battery and motor to set you back around 3000eur.
+We’ve done a deep dive into how much electric bikes cost.
 Battery technology, weight improvements and innovation are constantly being updated to e-mountain bikes, especially as they’re still relatively new to the market.
 As market leaders, we’re passionate about only selling the best bikes we can and we know you’ll be happy riding your new Canyon.